Skip to main content

 )

-To ensure that you have no runtime penality from your assertion in release builds, make sure there are no side effects in your message and condition.
-Take this example:
+To ensure that you have no run-time penalty from your assertions even when they're disabled, make sure there are no side effects in your message and condition expressions.
+For example:

 person = "name: john, age: 50"